ismisepaul/ismisepaul.github.io/docs/_posts/2023-02-17-owasp-global-appsec-dublin-day1.md

 * [SAMMY](https://sammy.codific.com/)
 * SAMM PDF (used for searching, don't print it out though you'll use up a rainforest)

 2.1 is coming soon!
-The website has not got a load of FAQs and includes more guidence where it takes a developers point of view.
-They've added mappings for conext e.g. mapping with ISO 27001 if that's they type of compliance you want.
+The website has not got a load of FAQs and includes more guidance where it takes a developer's point of view.
+They've added mappings for context e.g. mapping with ISO 27001 if that's the type of compliance you want.
 Also with the [NIST SSDF](https://csrc.nist.gov/Projects/ssdf).
 They're still working on benchmarking (how can I compare to other companies) however, this needs to be thought out as some organisations do not want to share that type of info.
 They've also added a [practitioners' section](https://owaspsamm.org/practitioners/) as this was highly requested.

-### Server Side Prototype Pollution (Gareth Heyes)
+### Server-Side Prototype Pollution (Gareth Heyes)

-When I saw Gareth was presenting I made it a point to go see him because I think he's doing some of the most interesting research into application security especially around XSS and JavaScript.
+When I saw Gareth was presenting I made it a point to go see him because I think he's doing some of the most interesting research into application security, especially around XSS and JavaScript.
 I have to admit my JavaScript skills are okay at best, so I really had to concentrate for this one and admittedly didn't understand everything (however, it was the last talk of the day) but overall I could follow along.